-- 6.11 When 20 thru connections have been measured proceed as follows. - (a) Count the number of connections that measured above 18 in either columns D or - .
-F. In this and in the following counts where both columns being examined contain readings in excess of the stated number for the same test call, count only one. - (b) Count the number of connections that measured above 22 in either columns D or F. - (c) Count the number of connections that measured above 26 in either columns E or G. - (d) Count the number of connections that measured above 30 in either columns E or G. - (e) Write these four counts in the spaces provided at the bottom of Form E 5969.
+- 6.09 When 20 thru-connections have been measured proceed as follows. - (a) Count the number of connections that measured above 18 in either columns D or F. In this and in the following counts where both columns being examined contain readings in excess of the stated number for the same test call, count only one. - (b) Count the number of connections that measured above 22 in either columns D or F.

+- (c) Count the number of connections that measured above 26 in either columns E or - G. - (d) Count the number of connections that measured above 30 in either columns E or - G. - (e) Write these four counts in the spaces provided at the bottom of Form E-5969.

-6.12 Testing is completed if:
+6.10 Testing is completed if:

 - (a) No measurements in columns D and F exceed 18 and no measurements in columns E and G exceed 26.
 The office is acceptable. - (b) Any measurements in columns D and F exceed 22 and/or if any measurements in columns E and G exceed 30.
+The office is unacceptable and in need of immediate corrective action. - (c) Four or more measurements in columns D and F exceed 18 and/or if four or more measurements in columns E and G exceed 26.
 The office is unacceptable and in need of immediate corrective action.